changelox/demo/README.md

     Of course you could write this into the description directly.
 6. If GitHub doesn't refresh automatically just hit reload and see your pull request turning green.
 Your job is done, yay!
-7. If your the owner or a member of this repo and its changelog you can still edit the changes on [changelox.com](https://changelox.com).
+7. If you are the owner or a member of this repo and its changelog you can still edit the changes on [changelox.com](https://changelox.com).
 As soon as the upcoming release is published you will see your changes on https://changelox.com/changelogs/changelox-demo.